nbb2/rgtfun/README.md

-This code calculates transport quanteties of species in a rarified gas.
+This code calculates transport quantities of species in a rarified gas.
 ABCDEFGHU